 A Lenovo optional device that was just installed does not work.

 - Make sure that:

-The device is supported for the solution (see Lenovo ServerProven website).
+The device is supported for the server (see Lenovo ServerProven website).

 You followed the installation instructions that came with the device and the device is installed correctly.